Skip to main content

 • Has not operated a farm or ranch;

-• Has operated a farm or ranch for not more than 5 years; or
+• Has operated a farm or ranch for not more than five years; or

-• Is a veteran who has first obtained status as a veteran during the most recent 5-year period, even if that veteran has previously operated a farm or ranch for more than 5 years.
+• Is a veteran who has first obtained status as a veteran during the most recent five-year period, even if that veteran has previously operated a farm or ranch for more than five years.

-A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify individually as a VFR.
-A spouse’s veteran status does not impact whether a person (comprised only of the veteran and their spouse) is considered a veteran farmer or rancher.
+A person, other than an individual, may be eligible for VFR benefits if all substantial beneficial interest holders qualify individually as a VFR.
+A spouse’s veteran status does not impact whether a person (comprised only of the veteran and their spouse) is considered a VFR.

 Business entities may receive BFR benefits only if all of the substantial beneficial interest holders of the business entity qualify as a BFR.